 ST. HEDWIG, TEXAS.
 St. Hedwig is near the junction of Farm roads 1346 and 1518, sixteen miles east of downtown San Antonio in eastern Bexar County.
 The site was first settled by John Demmer, a native Silesian, in 1852.
 In 1856 four other emigrants from Silesia settled in the area and constructed a log cabin to serve as the first church for the community.
 A post office called Cottage Hill opened in 1860, but the name was changed in 1877 to St. Hedwig for the duchess and patron saint of Silesia.
-A stone church was built in 1868.
-In 1897 the population included 200 families of Polish and German stock–primarily immigrants from Gross Strehlitz in Upper Silesia-and their black tenants.
-In 1945 a general merchandise store served a population of 100.
+A stone church with traditional vaulted ceilings was built in 1868.
+In 1897 the population included 200 families of Polish and German stock–primarily immigrants from Gross Strehlitz in Upper Silesia–as well as a number of black tenant farmers.
+In 1945 a general merchandise store served a population of 100, though church records indicate that the parish had close to 800 members.
 The number of residents grew steadily after World War II, reaching 200 in 1956, 589 in 1965, and 650 in 1970.
 The town incorporated in the 1970s and in 1990 had 1,443 inhabitants.
-In 2000 the population was 1,875.
+In 2016 the population was estimated at 2,393.

 Image Use Disclaimer

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.